ssbc/async-append-only-log/README.md

 main log and thus end up in a bad state if the system crashes before data is written. `get` will return values that have not been written to disk yet.

+This module is not compatible with flume without a wrapper around stream as it uses the same terminology as [JITDB] and [ssb-db2] of using offset for the byte position of a record instead of seq.

 ## Options